White sand and turquoise ocean at North Bay Beach

 For birdwatchers, the mangroves and waterways of South Creek are a haven for herons, egrets, and ospreys.

 Salt ponds and walls with the white Harriot House in the distance on Salt Cay.
-The Harriott White House and salt ponds, Salt Cay.

-The Salt Industry and Colonial Heritage
+The Salt Industry & Colonial Heritage

 As the island’s name suggests, sea salt has played a major part in the history of Salt Cay.

 Although one of the smallest inhabited islands in the Turks and Caicos, Salt Cay was the site of a historic change in the country’s progression.
 After the initial discovery of the archipelago by Europeans in the late 1400s, the Turks and Caicos largely remained uninhabited until the 1600s, when colonization and sea salt collection began on Salt Cay by the Bermudians.
-It wasn’t long after this point in time that our other islands began to be settled.
+It wasn’t long after this point in time that the other islands began to be settled.

 Today, there are historical sites located across Salt Cay.
 Low stone salina walls, channels, gates, and the remains of windmill pumps still tell the story of this bygone industry.